Y-ashbhatt/parity-deals-clone/README.md

 - [Author](#author)

 ## Overview
-This project replicates Parody Deals' core functionalities as a SaaS platform, allowing site owners to show unique discounts based on user location.
+This project replicates Parity Deals' core functionalities as a SaaS platform, allowing site owners to show unique discounts based on user location.
 Users benefit from configurable discount settings, real-time analytics, subscription management, and permission-based access.
 The codebase is modular, modern, and highly maintainable.

 ## Features
 - **Geo-Targeted Discounts**: Adjust discounts based on user location, segmented by purchasing power.